zhopkinsdev/TwitterClient/README.md

-## Slync Programming Test - Twitter Client
+## Twitter Client

-Implement a simple *Twitter client* as a single page application which initially shows general public tweets.
-Allow the user to specify a Twitter handle to view the tweets from.
-When a user requests a specific Twitter handle and the UI shows the latest tweets from that handle, there should also be a way to filter / search tweets by text.
-Also, once the user has selected a handle to view the Tweets from, the UI should periodically update with newer Tweets.
+*Twitter client* is a single page application which initially shows general public tweets.
+Allows the user to specify a Twitter handle to view the tweets from.
+When a user requests a specific Twitter handle and the UI shows the latest tweets from that handle, ability to filter / search tweets by text

-### Grading Criteria

-* UI Design
-* Architecture
-* Maintainability
-* Testing

 ### Technology